Khaled259/MISK-_Data-Science-and-Artificial-Intelligence-Virtual-Work-Experiance/README.md

-# Data Science & Artificial Intelligence Project – Misk x Microsoft
+# 🚗 Data Science & Artificial Intelligence Project – Misk x Microsoft

-This repository contains a project completed as part of the **"Data Science and Artificial Intelligence"** learning track organized by **Misk** in collaboration with **Microsoft**.
+This repository contains my project for the **"Data Science and Artificial Intelligence"** virtual work experience program, a collaboration between **Misk Foundation** and **Microsoft**.
-The project focuses on practical data analysis, AI model development, and solution deployment using **Microsoft Azure** services.

----
+The project simulates a real-world scenario where I acted as an **AI Software Developer** for a client in the **automotive trade sector**.
+The goal was to leverage the **Microsoft Azure** cloud platform to build data-driven solutions that enhance user experience and support business decisions.

 ## 📂 Project Overview